Rewriting landing pages with a pro copywriter

 Ladybird's uniqueness is that all their instructors are female.
 So don't bury it half-way down the page.
 Lead with it.

 * * *

 That's all folks.
 I hope you found this useful.
 Massive thank you to Annie.
 She did the hard work.
 If you'd like to work with a world-class copywriter, I couldn't recommend her more.
+She has a great marketing portfolio.
 Get in touch here.